-If there was a plausible reason for a buying a buy to let a long way from where you live, then it may still be suitable.
+If there was a plausible reason for buying a buy to let a long way from where you live, then it may still be suitable.

-Because of the issues of fraud with first time buyer buy to let mortgages, lenders will look more closely at the transaction.
+Because of the issues of fraud with first-time buyer buy-to-let mortgages, lenders will look more closely at the transaction.

-An example that would be less concerning is perhaps someone in the armed forces whose main residence is provided at little or no cost, who is simply keen to invest to add to their pension provisions.
+An example that would be less concerning is someone in the armed forces whose main residence is provided at little or no cost, who is keen to invest to add to their pension provisions.

 You also need to ensure you will not be subject to the new higher rate of stamp duty if you are married or factor this into your purchase costs.

-Buy to let mortgages require a property to be in a lettable condition
+Buy-to-let mortgages require a property to be in a lettable condition

 This means much better condition than you may be able to get away with on a normal residential mortgage.